USB Attacks

 USB attack tool impersonating as a legitimate power bank pen

-Regrettably, most existing cyber security mechanisms lack sufficient capabilities to effectively counter these subversive hardware attacks.
-Endpoint Detection and Response (EDR) solutions, while advanced, primarily focus on discovering and responding to payload attacks initiated by these devices.
-While successfully handling, legitimate USB devices – thumb drives, USB cameras and mobile phones, they consistently fail to monitor the subtle events of these spoofing USB (Bad USB) tools being connected or disconnected from host systems.
-This leaves organizations vulnerable to USB attacks.
+Regrettably, most existing cybersecurity mechanisms lack sufficient capabilities to effectively counter these subversive hardware attacks.
+Endpoint Detection and Response (EDR) solutions, while advanced, primarily focus on discovering and responding to payload attacks started by bad USBs.
+While successfully handling, legitimate USB devices – thumb drives, USB cameras and mobile phones, they consistently fail to monitor the subtle events of these spoofing USB tools (Bad USB) being connected or disconnected from host systems.
+This is a cybersecurity risk than leaves organizations vulnerable to USB attacks.

 Ubiquity of USB-C

-With the pervasive adoption of USB-C power supplies in modern computing devices, merely sealing off USB ports doesn’t inoculate systems from threats.
+With the adoption of USB-C power supplies in modern computer devices, merely sealing off USB ports doesn’t protect systems from cybersecurity threats.

 The widespread adoption of USB-C connectors for various functions, including power supplies, makes it impractical to completely seal off USB ports.
 Many modern devices use USB-C ports not just for data transfer but also for charging and various peripherals.
 Disabling USB ports entirely would disrupt the normal operation of these devices.